 8. Loss of Consortium

 Sometimes in an accident, a loved one dies.
 The emotional distress caused by the loss of the loved one who passed is called a loss of consortium.
-In New Mexico, in specific situations, family members of the victim (depending on the relationship) may sue the wrongdoer for the harm caused by the severing of that relationship.
 For this to be a valid claim in court, the plaintiff must prove that the defendant owed them a duty of care and that they are close enough relationship in the eyes of a court.

 Following an accident, insurance companies look for ways to determine negligence.
 In the case of a vehicle accident, negligence occurs when a driver fails to use reasonable care that results in personal injuries/damage to another party.
 Examples of negligence could include drunk or distracted drivers getting behind the wheel and then colliding with another vehicle resulting in injury and property damage.